-Prepper and Survival podcasts are great and underused resources within the preparedness community.
+Prepper and Survival podcasts are tremendous and underused resources within the preparedness community.

 Are you tired of Facebook and people posting angry things?

 Do you watch TV shows like Alone or Les Stroud’s Survivorman?
 Do you have a shelf in your house dedicated to prepper books?
-Are you one of the folks who pay attention to what’s going on in the world around you because it might be turning bad?
+Are you one of the folks who pay attention to what’s happening in the world around you because it might turn bad?

 If you are, then this article is for you, and that’s because there are many options to choose from in the world of prepping and survival podcasting.

-From long-form interviews to short daily updates, preppers have plenty of listening material available to them.
+From long-form interviews to short daily updates, preppers have plenty of listening material available through podcasts.

 What is a Survival Podcast?